hedyhli/gelim/README.md

 ### Troubleshooting

 * **"scdoc: command not found"**:

   Make sure [scdoc](https://sr.ht/~sircmpwn/scdoc/) is installed before building.
+Or you can skip building the manpage and just run `go build` instead.
+Check the Makefile for reference.

 * **Something to do with `io.ReadAll`**:

-  Upgrade your go version to something higher or equal to v1.16 and then try again.
+  Gelim requires go version >= 1.16.

 If you're having other issues with installation, please send an email to the [mailing list](mailto:~hedy/inbox@lists.sr.ht) with errors/logs if available.